-The AMG Values (Safety, Value Creation, Respect for People, and Integrity) are the foundation of AMG's ambition to be a leader in the field of critical materials and engineering services.
+The AMG Values (safety, value creation, respect for people, protection of our planet, and integrity) are the foundation of AMG's ambition to be a leader in the field of critical materials and engineering services.
 These values underpin the assessment of overall performance for Annual Incentive Payments across the Company.